slic3r/Slic3r/doc/How to build - Linux et al.md

 Additional CMake flags may be applicable as explained below.

+### How to build

+You can follow the [script](https://github.com/supermerill/SuperSlicer/blob/master/.github/workflows/ccpp_ubuntu.yml) the build server use to create the ubuntu release.

+You have to execute each command at the right of the 'run: ' tags, in the directory that is at the right of the previous 'working-directory:' tag.

+You can stop after the `make slic3r` as the rest of the commands are for building the launch script and the appimage.

+# Old doc, not up-to-date:

 ### Dependency resolution

 By default SuperSlicer looks for dependencies the default way CMake looks for them, i.e. in default system locations.